digiomics/GenomeWalk/README.md

 ## Description

-The purpose of this app is to generate and display DNA walks of bacterial genomes.
+The purpose of this script is to generate DNA walks of bacterial genomes.
 DNA walks are simple graphical representations of DNA molecules.
 Each of the four nucleotides (A,C,G and T) found in DNA is assigned to a different vector in 2-dimensional space: